Content

 My work has appeared or is forthcoming in the American Political Science Review, Political Studies, the History of European Ideas, Political Theory (online archive), The History of Political Thought, History: The Journal of the Historical Association, and several edited volumes.
 A CV is available here.

-I also enjoy writing for public audiences and have contributed essays and reviews to outlets such as The LA Review of Books, The Point, The Hedgehog Review, and The Chronicle of Higher Education.
-From 2018-21, I co-edited Tocqueville21, the blog for the Tocqueville Review / La Revue Tocqueville.
+In addition to editing the book reviews for American Political Thought, I enjoy writing for the broader public and have contributed essays and reviews to outlets such as The Chronicle of Higher Education, The LA Review of Books, The Point, and The Hedgehog Review.
+During graduate school, I co-edited Tocqueville21, the blog for the Tocqueville Review / La Revue Tocqueville.